MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 ms.custom: seo-java-september2019
 ---

-# Java long-term support and and medium-term support for Azure and Azure Stack
+# Java long-term support and medium-term support for Azure and Azure Stack

 Java developers on Azure and Azure Stack can build and run production Java applications using the [Azul Zulu for Azure - Enterprise Edition](https://www.azul.com/downloads/azure-only/zulu/) JDK builds without incurring additional support costs.
 You can use any Java runtime you want on Azure, but when you use Zulu you get free maintenance updates and can create support issues with Microsoft.

-A release designated as LTS(Long Term Support) are those same LTS releases as designed by Oracle and the OpenJDK community.
-For LTS releases, we provides at least 8 years of access to bug fixes, security updates, and other (“Production Support”) fixes as needed plus 2 years of additional support intended to advise and assist users to migrate to a newer JDK version (“Extended Support”).
+A release designated as Long Term Support (LTS) are the same LTS releases designated by Oracle and the OpenJDK community.
+For LTS releases, we provides at least 8 years of access to bug fixes, security updates, and other ("Production Support") fixes as needed, plus 2 years of additional support intended to advise and assist users to migrate to a newer JDK version ("Extended Support").

-For those releases designed as MTS, we provides Production Support for at least 1.5 years after the general availability of the next LTS release, plus an additional 1 year of Extended Support.
+For those releases designed as Medium Term Support (MTS), we provides Production Support for at least 1.5 years after the general availability of the next LTS release, plus an additional 1 year of Extended Support.

 > [!div class="nextstepaction"]
 > [Download and install Java](java-jdk-install.md)